-The Master of Engineering Science project is undertaken in the second (and final) year of the 2-year MEngSc program.
-The course, Project A, is the first course of the project.
-The purpose of the course is for students to undertake directed laboratory and research work on an approved topic under the guidance of an academic supervisor.
-Generally, the project involves the design and construction of experimental apparatus, software simulations or models with laboratory tests.
-As a Masters (Postgraduate) level project, it is expected that the outcomes and standard of work undertaken in the MEngSc project is of a more advanced level than that during a final year undergraduate thesis or graduation project.
+The Master of Engineering Science project is undertaken in the first semester of the final year of the 2-year MEngSc.
+The course, MEngSc Project A, is the first part of the project.
+Its purpose is for students to undertake directed laboratory and research work on an approved topic under the guidance of an academic supervisor.